flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="3">

-- The same type hints can be used for run-time validation
+- The same type hints can be used for runtime validation
 - Deploy with the `sf.CallGuard.check` decorator
 - Runtime validations can be extended with `sf.Require`